junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Point out how important it is to prevent sickness before it starts.

-Encourage people to pay special attention to Chapters 11 and 12, which deal with eating right (nutrition) and keeping clean (hygiene and sanitation).
+Encourage people to pay special attention to Chapters [page 11](#page-11)and 12, which deal with eating right (nutrition) and keeping clean (hygiene and sanitation).

 Also show and mark the pages that tell about the most common problems in your area.
 For example, you can mark the pages on diarrhea and be sure mothers with small children understand about ‘special drink’ (oral rehydration, [page 152](#page-152)).